Divide-By-0/blog/content/posts/things.md

 **[Contoured Ear Plugs](https://amzn.to/3KUaSMu) - $18.** Normal earplugs don't fit me that well.
 These fall out every now and then, but I only need them to fall asleep so it's OK.
 **[Mini Sim + Cable Box](https://amzn.to/40sX8Ov) - $10.** Has a SIM switcher, and small adapters nicely laid out.
 I carry this with a few USB to USB C adapters seperately.
 **[Beaded Laptop Wrist Rest](https://amzn.to/3KUfsdA) - $20.** More comfortable for wrists on laptop + I used early in carpal tunnel journey before I discovered Sarno, and now I can't type without them.
+**[Bose 700 Noise Cancelling Headphones](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2380057.m570.l1313.TR12.TRC2.A0.H0.Xlaptop+stand.TRS0&_nkw=bose+700&_sacat=0) - $200.** Can pair to my phone and laptop at once, USB-C charging, excellent active noise cancellation.
+Bought on eBay for a discount, I love my Eclipse colorway.

-I also use a Kindle Paperwhite Kids and use Calibre on my laptop to format and load in arbitrary epubs and mobis from online.
+I also have an iPad for notes, and a Kindle Paperwhite Kids for distraction-free books.
+I use Calibre on my laptop to format and load in arbitrary epubs and mobis from online.
+I also use

 # Other